RexFracht868454/Lightning-Strike/README.md

 # Lightning-Strike

-Simple Lightning Strikes on Player Join, Player Quit, Player Death, Player Kick, Player Respawn
+Simple Lightning Strikes at events which you can enabel in a config file